scottish-government-design-system/designsystem.gov.scot/components/error-summary/index.md

 [Error message](/components/error-message/)

 ## Website analytics
 To understand the incidence of validation error messages, they can be tracked through the original page path, the error text, and a data attribute showing the type of error.

-For example, `data-form="error-postcode"`.
+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#error-summary).